 Lutron supports ending the violence and human rights violations, including forced and child labor, that are associated with the mining of certain minerals in the Democratic Republic of Congo and surrounding countries.

-Link to: Conflict Minerals Policy
+More details on Lutron's commitment can be found in our Conflict Minerals Policy.